claucece/Secure-Messaging-Summit/README.md

 Welcome to the Secure Messaging Summit!

-This is a summit inspired by the [OTRv4 summit](https://petsymposium.org/2019/program.php) made last year.
-It is a summit where people from different places (academia, industry, open source implementation, and legal perspectives) talk about the latest problems and advancements on the secure messaging sphere.
+This is a summit inspired by the [OTRv4 summit](https://petsymposium.org/2019/program.php) held last year.
+It is a summit where people from different places (academia, industry, open source implementations, and legal perspectives) talk about the latest problems and advancements on the secure messaging sphere.

 This form takes inspiration from the [pl-hci-school-2020](https://shriram.github.io/pl-hci-school-2020/)